Visitors, especially family, are important to the comfort and general well-being of our patients.

 - No visitors are allowed on 3 South due to the congregate living guidelines.

-- No visitors are allowed for COVID-19-positive patients or patients under investigation for COVID-19, except for compassionate care situations (coordinated with unit leadership).
+- No visitors are allowed for COVID-19-positive patients or patients under investigation for COVID-19, except for compassionate care situations and end-of-life situations (coordinated with unit leadership).

 Please do not visit our facilities if you have any of the following symptoms, have had contact with someone suspected or confirmed to have COVID-19 within the past 14 days, have tested positive for COVID-19 or have been told to isolate due to possible COVID-19 infection in the past 14 days.